Connecticut DCF Lawyer

 In a full DCF investigation, a caseworker will typically come to a family’s home, talk to family members, and examine the children in question for potential physical and emotional signs of abuse or neglect.
 The caseworker will even want to see each child’s bed to check on his or her living situation.
 DCF will follow this visit up with additional visits – sometimes once a week or once every two weeks, and will request records from your child’s school and health care providers.

 If the DCF opens a case, they have the authority to decide whether or not to take the child out of the home right away or proceed to court.
 All decisions are handled on a case-by-case basis, and DCF personnel will typically meet with the family to discuss a rehabilitation plan.
+A lawyer in Connecticut could help you if you are under investigation by the DCF.

 What is a Family Assessment Response (FAR)?